Suzuki: American Suzuki Motor Corp.

 The XL-7 was introduced in 1998 as a stretched version of the Grand Vitara.
-The XL-7 had a larger 2.7 liter V6-cylinder engine and 3-row seating.
+The XL-7 had a larger 2.7-litre V6-cylinder engine and 3-row seating.
 This would be Suzuki's largest vehicle to date.

 The Swift was dropped from the model lineup in 2001 and the Esteem was replaced in 2002 by the new Aerio, which was offered as a 4-door sedan and 5-door crossover with 4-wheel drive as an option.

 In 2004, General Motors and Suzuki jointly purchased the bankrupt Daewoo Motors renaming the venture GMDAT.
 American Suzuki rebadged the compact Daewoo Nubira/Daewoo Lacetti as the Forenza and the mid-size Daewoo Magnus as the Verona.
 The Forenza gained station wagon and hatchback body style in 2005, with the hatchback sold under the Reno name.

 2006 was the first year American Suzuki sold more than 100,000 vehicles in the United States.
 Suzuki redesigned the Grand Vitara in 2006 as well as introduced the all-new SX4 and XL7 in 2007.
 The Suzuki SX4 is produced as a joint venture with Fiat and the XL7 (notice the shortening of the name from Grand Vitara XL-7) was produced as a joint venture with GM at CAMI Automotive Inc. in Ingersoll.
 Suzuki put XL7 production on indefinite hiatus in mid-2009 due to low demand and subsequently sold off its share of CAMI back to GM later that year.

 Despite a difficult domestic US automarket, Suzuki kept pace with its 2007 sales numbers in 2008.
 In 2009 however, Suzuki sales dropped 48.5%, following a 17% sales drop in 2008.
 Suzuki did not import any 2010 model year street motorcycles into the US, with dealers instead relying on unsold stock from the 2009 model year.
 New street motorcycle models to the US resumed for the 2011 model year.

 In November 2012, Suzuki announced that its US division would file for bankruptcy and would stop selling automobiles in the United States.
 It plans to continue to sell motorcycles, ATVs, and marine products in the US.
-In ten months of 2012, Suzuki only sold 21,188 automobiles in the US.
+In ten months of 2012, Suzuki sold only 21,188 automobiles in the US.
 The combination of a strong yen and Suzuki's own limited offering of models has been blamed for the downturn.